leemunroe/responsive-html-email-template/readme.md

 ## Tried and tested on all major email clients

-For template compatibility list please visit the [oryginal repository](https://github.com/leemunroe/responsive-html-email-template).
+For compatibility overview please visit the [original repository](https://github.com/leemunroe/responsive-html-email-template).